TalicZealot/SotnRandoTools/README.md

 ## Installation
 This tool requires [the latest BizHawk version](https://github.com/TASEmulators/BizHawk/releases/latest).
 Download the full version from the [latest release](https://github.com/TalicZealot/SotnRandoTools/releases/latest) that looks like this `SotnRandoTools-x.x.x.zip`
-Right click on it and select `Extract all...` then navigate to your BizHawk 2.7+ folder and press `Extract`.
+Right click on it and select `Extract all...` then navigate to your BizHawkfolder and press `Extract`.
 File structure should look like this:
 ```
 BizHawk